Integrations¶

 io.disk_full(),io.permission_denied()

 Check status codes, not just crashes.
 A 500 Internal Server Error is a bug.
 But so is a 200 with corrupted data.
-Use the @with_chaos decorator when you need to assert on response content:

-Choosing between Explorer, Atheris, and Schemathesis¶
+Choosing between Explorer, Atheris, and API testing¶

-| Explorer | Atheris | Schemathesis | |
+| Explorer | Atheris | API testing | |

 |---|---|---|---|